 WHT on the oil and gas sector

 - a 6.25% WHT must be applied to payments made to a resident entity within the oil and gas sector

 - a 15% WHT must be applied to payments made to a non-resident entity and individuals within the oil and gas sector, and

 - a 5% WHT must be applied to payments made for mobilisation, demobilisation, and transportation services.

 In practice, the tax authorities consider this tax only applies to sales of services.

 The tax basis is composed of the gross amount paid to the provider.

 The WHT paid by non-resident entities/individuals is considered as final tax.

-Since January 1, 2019, the WHT suffered by resident entities/individuals will no longer be considered as tax credit but as deductible expense.
+Since 1 January 2019, the WHT suffered by resident entities/individuals will no longer be considered as a tax credit but as a deductible expense.